 Well, I was not hitting my drives too well this morning.
 Had a pretty big banana-fade slice going.
-I hit a decent number of fairways, but not always the ideal position and I left myself with a lot of long second shots.
+I hit a decent number of fairways, but not always the ideal position.
+I ended up leaving myself with a lot of long second shots.
 So I pretty much played bogey golf all day.

 Harbour Town is no joke.
-It is a very tough and tight course, and the caddies are dead-on when they talk about positioning.
+It is a very tough and tight course designed Pete Dye with help from Jack Nicklaus.
+The caddies are dead-on when they talk about positioning.
 If you are able to hit where you want to, then definitely pay attention to their advice.
 A lot of holes feel pretty wide open when you are standing on the tee, but when you look closely you can see the cuts of the fairways are pretty darn narrow and you don’t really want to be too far into the rough anywhere.
 The greens are well-protected.
 There are trees everywhere with really deep (impossible to get footing) pine straw patches throughout the course.
 There’s plenty of water, waste areas and bunkers.
-One of the gnarliest green-guarding bunkers you’ll ever see is on hole 13—one of Pete Dye’s most evil golf concoctions, and that’s saying something.
+One of the gnarliest green-guarding bunkers you’ll ever see is on hole 13—one of Dye’s most evil golf concoctions, and that’s saying something.

 The best comparison I can make for those of us on the West Coast is Spyglass Hill, where holes 1-5 offer the spectacular waterfront views, but the rest of the holes (all inland) are what make it great.
-Harbour Town is the same way.
+Harbour Town is the same way, but opposite in routing.
 The finishing holes offer a great feast for the eyes, but the first 16 offer something truly special for the golf purist.